Becoming a Surgical Technologist - Guide to Education & Certifications

 Colorado Mesa University

-Colorado Mesa University’s associate of applied science program in surgical technology is designed to cover both the clinical and academic skills necessary for performing as a surgical technologist.
+Colorado Mesa University’s associate of applied science program in surgical technology is designed to cover the clinical and academic skills necessary for performing as a surgical technologist.
 The program utilizes St. Mary’s Hospital’s skills laboratory and classroom to engage students in a hospital setting to prepare for clinical experience.
 The program begins in the fall semester each year.
-Prerequisite courses are completed in the first year before admission to the professional portion (year two) of the program.
+Prerequisite courses are completed in the first year before admission to the program’s professional portion (year two).

 Comprising 65 credits, the program includes courses such as human anatomy and physiology; health and wellness; pathophysiology; medical terminology in surgical technology; fundamentals in surgical technology; pharmacology for surgical technology; safety and equipment; and specialty surgical procedures.